lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

-# Implementing the first version of the Xamarin.Forms client
+# Implementing the first version of the Xamarin.Forms client app

 We know that [our function works well now](./implementing.md), and we tested it in a web browser.
-Now we will build a Xamarin.Forms client that runs on iOS, Android and Windows to use this new API.
+Now we will build a Xamarin.Forms client app that runs on iOS, Android and Windows to use this new function.

 [In the previous step](./implementing.md), we copied the function's URL for later usage.
 Make sure to keep this URL handy, we will need it later in the client's code.

-1. In Visual Studio 2017, select File, New, Project.
+1. In Visual Studio 2017, select File > New > Project.

-> Note: We use Visual Studio 2017 on Windows for this sample, but you can also create Xamarin.Forms applications in earlier versions of Visual Studio if you prefer.
-Xamarin is available for free in all versions of Visual Studio, including the free Community editions.
+> Note: We use Visual Studio 2017 on Windows for this sample, but you can also create Xamarin.Forms applications in Visual Studio for Mac if you prefer.
+Xamarin is available for free in all editions of Visual Studio, including the free Community edition, on PC and Mac.
 > - [Visual Studio Community Edition for Windows](https://www.visualstudio.com/vs/community/)
 > - [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/)